hyacinth-ai/core-service-framework/README.md

 ## Todo for first release

-* Spring Cloud Bus
+* Documentation for modules introduced

 * Domain register

 * Publish to maven or jcenter

-* Documentation for modules introduced

 ## Roadmap Points